 Preheat the oven to 180°C/360°F/160°C fan/Gas 4.
-Prepare 4 ramekin oven dishes by greasing them well with softened butter.
+Prepare 4 ramekin oven dishes (or 6 muffin moulds) by greasing them well with softened butter.

 Fill a large pan with water and bring to a rolling boil.
 Add a generous heaped teaspoon of salt to the cooking water.
 Prepare a large bowl of (preferably iced) cold water.

 Cook the asparagus for 3 minutes (no more than 4 minutes if they're more chunky).
 Remove with a slotted spoon and immediately transfer to the cold water to stop the cooking process.

 Prepare the clafoutis batter: beat the eggs, yolks, grated parmesan, flour and season with salt and pepper.

 Drain the asparagus, setting aside a spear top per person for the decor and one spear top each for the clafoutis.
 Place the rest of the asparagus in a food processor and mix to a purée with some of the batter.

 Stir in the puréed asparagus to the rest of the batter.
 Pour into the individual buttered ramekin dishes/muffin moulds, placing a spear top in each.
 Alternatively, pour into one buttered ovenproof dish, throwing in the rest of the spears.
 Bake in the oven for about 25-30 minutes (35 mins for a large clafoutis).

 Remove from the oven and leave to cool for 10-15 minutes, then using a sharp knife, release the clafoutis from around the edges and place directly on the serving plates.

 Bring the cream to the boil, adding some salt, pepper and a pinch of ground nutmeg.
 Add the parmesan then beat together well until smooth with a balloon whisk.
 Serve immediately around each clafoutis.